ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

     ```
     {:pre}

-1. The following new-app commmand will make a build configuration and deploymet.
-Similar to the patient-health-frontend a Build config and a Deployment will be created for the patient-health-backend:
+1. The following new-app commmand will make a build configuration and Deployment Configuration.
+The following demonstrates the CLI invocation of the add application (remember using the GUI console for the frontend):
     ```sh
     oc new-app --name=patient-health-backend centos/nodejs-10-centos7~https://github.com/IBM-Cloud/patient-health-backend
     ```